 All staff should be familiar with the possible signs of abuse listed below.
-Any concerns should be reported to the Designated Safeguarding Lead - Susan Tawse (Vice Principal, Pastoral).
-In Susan's absence, report concerns to Tessa Ely (Assistant Principal, Pastoral).
-At the International College and during vacation course periods, Lawrie Coupland has responsibility for Child Protection.
+Any concerns should be reported to the Designated Safeguarding Lead - Elena Hesse (Vice Principal, Pastoral).
+In Elena's absence, report concerns to Tessa Ely (Deputy DSL & Assistant Principal, Pastoral) or to Karen Stobbart (Deputy DSL & Boarding Manager).
+At the International College and Summer and Short Courses, Lawrie Coupland (Designated Safeguarding Lead & Director of Short Courses) has responsibility for Child Protection.
+In his absence, contact Jessica Black, Patricia Alvarez, Denise Hopgood (Assistant DSLs).